PolymeshAssociation/signing-managers/README.md

 - Testing: `yarn test <packageName>`
 - Building: `yarn build <packageName>`

+### Manual Testing

+In order to test your code manually before releasing:

+- Create a `sandbox/index.ts` file in the root of the package you want to test (i.e. `packages/local-signing-manager/sandbox/index.ts`).
+Write your test script there.
+The sandbox directory is ignored by git
+- Run `yarn run-local <projectName>` in the terminal.
+This will run the sandbox script in a `ts-node` instance.
+If you wish to test browser related functionality, you can pass `--runInBrowser` to the command.
+This will open a browser tab with empty HTML and your sandbox script will run on it.
+Console output will be shown in the browser dev tools

+Examples:

+- `yarn run-local browser-extension-signing-manager --runInBrowser`
+- `yarn run-local local-signing-manager`

 You can also use nx commands directly with `yarn nx` (i.e. `yarn nx affected --targets=lint,test`)